Best Nonstick Pans

 4. Nonstick pots and pans worth investing in

 Do you consider yourself an active chef?
 Do you find yourself cooking dishes that require a lot of movement?
 If the answer to either question was yes, a generously sized nonstick skillet can be the ideal kitchen ally.
 Its large slanted sides and large cooking surface make it ideal for stir-frying or other rapid cooking techniques in which ingredients are moved around inside the nonstick fry pan quickly and frequently.
 The nonstick coating is perfect for sticky, egg-based foods that you serve straight from the pan, such as omelettes, and it is magnificent for heat distribution.
+So grab your

 Due to its straight-sided design, a sauté pan has a greater usable surface area than a nonstick skillet of the same dimensions, making it particularly well-suited to slower cooking tasks with larger items.
 When you’re going to be cooking large items over low-mid heat, a nonstick version of a large sauté pan can be your best bet to evenly distribute heat.
 Opt for the highest quality nonstick coating you can afford — it’ll last longer — and bypass a lot of the scrubbing and scraping after cooking.
 It should go without saying, but it's always important to make sure you get pans with lids.
 This item is a dream addition to any cookware set, making it ideal for home cooks and professional chefs alike.

 No kitchen is complete without a decently large stock pot.
 From making soups, stocks, broths and stews to cooking beans and boiling vegetables, the humble stock pot is perhaps the most versatile and useful pot in your kitchen.
+If you decide to purchase this pot, (even if you don't) - check out this handy recipe for making hot sauce.

 5. Is nonstick cookware safe?